lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  C (MIC checked): C is a 1-bit field.
 This field is used in the ACK format packets to know if the MIC check was correct or not.

 *  Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The algorithm to be used to compute the MIC is not defined in this document, and needs to be defined in other documents (e.g. technology-specific profiles).
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
+The CRC32 as 0xEDB88320 is recommended for the computing MIC, other algorithm MUST be defined in the corresponding technology documents.

 *  Retransmission Timer.
 It is used after the transmission of a window to detect an error transmission of the ACK corresponding to this window.
 Depending on the reliability option it will ask for an ACK retransmission on ACK-Always or it will trigger the next window on ACK-on-error.